shivaninja/sampledff/Shiva-submission/README.md

 |                   |
 ---------------------
 ```
+## Assumptions and limitations
+You cannot insert a number that 255 in unsigned char array because unsigned char is 1 byte and 255 is maximum number supported
+Unsigned integer is 4bytes with no MSB, so Mazimum number it can support is 4,294,967,295
+NOTE: For Pointer arthemetic, note below
+1. If you add +1 to int pointer, the result points to address 4 bytes after
+2. If you add +1 to char pointer, the result points to address 1 bytes after

 ##  NOTE: Why 'Unsigned Char' is used ?
 Below information explains why unsigned char is used